6 Ways You’re Losing Money Without Even Realizing It

-5. You don’t take advantage of company benefits.
-You’re not the first person to spend a lot of time complaining about your employer (nor will you be the last), but before you whine about your company at the water cooler again, you should probably do a little research about the benefits they provide that you’re not even using.
-It’s easy to be up to speed on health insurance and other large programs, but are you taking advantage of corporate partnerships, neighborhood restaurant discounts, and transportation assistance?
+5. You don't take advantage of company benefits.
+It's easy to be up to speed on health insurance and other large programs, but are you taking advantage of corporate partnerships, neighborhood restaurant discounts, and transportation assistance?
 Those benefits are in place to help you save money in small amounts along the way.

 6. You receive unnecessary subscriptions.
 Everyone loves getting packages in the mail, and it's exciting to receive a bountiful box of cosmetics, jewelry, or dog treats.
 Is there anything you can't get in a subscription box these days?
 We fully support treating yourself with a membership to one or two of these programs, but subscriptions are a great place to start if you're looking to cut your spending.
 Subscription companies earn money by requiring you to opt out — not in — of their services, so sit down and evaluate which of those recurring deliveries you're loving and which ones you wouldn't miss.
 Remember, you can always resubscribe in the future if you feel like you made a mistake!

 How do you cut back on spending in small ways?
 Tweet us @BritandCo.